Topics: Agent Resources Cyber Liability

 It seems every day we learn about a new data breach, and the numbers keep getting bigger: 56 million records compromised in the Home Depot breach, 110 million in the Target data breach, and now 500 million at Yahoo, according to the Wall Street Journal.

-Your small business clients will probably never face a breach of this magnitude, but even a few hundred compromised records can jeopardize credibility and cost the company thousands in damages.
+Small business will probably never face a breach of this magnitude, but that doesn't mean they are safe.
+In fact, Security Magazine reported "more than two-thirds (67 percent) of companies with fewer than 1,000 employees having experienced a cyberattack, and 58 percent having experienced a breach."
+Even a few hundred compromised records can jeopardize credibility and cost the company thousands in damages.
+Cyberattacks cost a company an average of $200,000.
 This makes early detection even more critical, because it takes a lot less time to steal a few thousand records than several million.
-Don’t let these numbers fool you.
 It’s not easy to steal millions of records, and it doesn’t happen overnight.
 These breaches are huge because companies aren’t catching them in time.
-Last year, data breaches went undetected for an average of 205 days.
+Most companies take at least six months to detect a data breach.
 That’s a lot of time for a hacker to do damage!

 So what can you do to detect a data breach early?
 A good hacker isn’t going to announce his presence, but there are some warning signs you should be watching for: